jhenahan/ohaskell-translations/chapters/00-who.md

 ### Who ###

-> "I, Baron Munchausen, an ordinary man ..."
+> "I, Baron Munchhausen, am an ordinary man ..."

 And I'm an ordinary programmer.
-Autodidact.
-I once thought that software development is the most boring view of human activity.
-The last eight years I think it's one of the most interesting profession.
+An autodidact.
+I once thought that software development is the most boring kind of human activity.
+For the last eight years I think it's one of the most interesting professions.

 Fred Brooks was right, there's no silver bullet.
-But we're looking for a new tools to deal with our daily tasks.
-So, after 7 years of programming in C++, I decided to look for something new, for the greater efficiency of my work.
+But we're looking for new tools to deal with our daily tasks.
+So, after 7 years of programming in C++, I, striving for greater efficiency, decided to look for something new.

 Honestly, I was tired of the complexity of C++.
-Yes, it's a very good language (especially C++11), but I wanted something new...
-Something native compilable, and something high-level, and with static typing, and with beautiful syntax, and multi-purpose, and... simpler.
+Yes, it's a very good language (especially C++11), but I wanted something different...
+Something natively compilable, something high-level, with static typing, with beautiful syntax, general-purpose, and... something simpler.
 Yes, I wanted just that.
-Accidentally saw the Haskell - and I was immediately hooked.
+I stumbled upon Haskell - and I was immediately hooked.

 First of all, the lack of an assignment operator.
-This fact shocked me, and I decided to investigate.
+This fact shocked me, and I decided to investigate this.

-Secondly, beauty.
+Second, the beauty.
 I love beautiful code, and Haskell code can be really beautiful.

 Third, the power.
 Keep reading, and you'll see it soon.

 And finally, the simplicity.
 Yes, simplicity.
-I know that functional programming didn't associate with the word "simple".
-In particular, there's a rumor that studying of Haskell is extremely complex.
+I know that functional programming do not usually associates with the word "simple".
+In particular, there's a rumor that studying Haskell is extremely complex.
 But I repeat: this language amazed me with its simplicity.
 And you'll see what I mean.